bhauman/lein-figwheel/figwheel-repl/README.md

 console.

-The `Will Eval On: Darin` indicates that the `Darin` client is where the next eval op will be sent to because this is currently the **youngest** connected client.
+The `Will Eval On: Darin` indicates that the `Darin` client is where the next eval operation will be sent to because this is currently the **youngest** connected client.

 This **youngest client** heuristic for choosing which client to